-- (1) An employee, or a family member of an employee, has material financial interest in the Vendor.
+- (1) An employee, or a family member7 of an employee, has material financial interest in the Vendor.
 For these purposes, a "material financial interest" is an investment or ownership interest of 10% or greater in the Vendor. - (2) An employee, or a family member of an employee, has a compensation arrangement with the Vendor.
 A compensation arrangement specifically includes any payment to an employee from a Vendor in return for service on an advisory board or advisory panel related to the Vendor's business. - (3) An employee, or a family member of an employee, is an officer, director, or employee of the Vendor and can exercise substantial influence over the actions of the Vendor. - (4) An employee, or a family member of an employee, has received a gift or favor of more than nominal value (generally in excess of \$50) from a Vendor.
 Occasional gifts from Vendors, such as food or flowers, that are intended to be and are shared with a department are not considered to create a conflict so long as they are: (1) infrequent; and (2) reasonable.
-An employee who has questions about whether it is appropriate to accept a gift or whether a gift creates a potential conflict, should ask his/her supervisor. - (5) An employee, or a family member of an employee, has accepted entertainment from a Vendor, unless the entertainment is linked to a business relationship that supports the University's objectives and it is 1) reasonable, 2) occurs infrequently, 3) does not involve expenses of more than \$100 per employee, including any guest expenses, and 4) representatives of the Vendor are present at the event. - (6) A Vendor has paid for, or reimbursed an employee for, goods or services of more than a nominal value, even if those goods or services assist the employee in carrying out his or her duties for the University, or lodging, meals, travel, or tuition in connection with a conference, travel abroad, recruiting trip, or training seminar.
+An employee who has questions about whether it is appropriate to accept a gift or whether a gift creates a potential conflict, should ask his/her supervisor. - (5) An employee, or a family member of an employee, has accepted entertainment from a Vendor, unless the entertainment is linked to a business relationship that supports the University's objectives and it is 1) reasonable, 2) occurs infrequently, 3) does not involve expenses of more than \$100 per employee, including any guest expenses, and 4) representatives of the Vendor are present at the event. - (6) A Vendor has paid for, or reimbursed an employee for, goods or services of more than a nominal value, even if those goods or services assist the employee in carrying out his or her duties for the University, or lodging, meals, travel, or tuition in connection with a conference, travel abroad, recruiting trip, or training seminar. - (7) A Vendor who offers services or goods to the University's students in connection with their attendance at the University has provided a financial or other benefit to the University for which the University has not paid a fair market value price.

-&lt;sup>7 "Family member" includes a spouse (including domestic partners), brothers or sisters, spouses of brothers or sisters, parents, children, and grandchildren.
-December 2014 188
+7 "Family member" includes a spouse (including domestic partners), brothers or sisters, spouses of brothers or sisters, parents, children, and grandchildren.